 Jeon Jihee was born on the 28th of October 1992 in Langfang, a city in Hebei Province in central China.
 The professional female tennis player born as Tian Minwei became a naturalized South Korean after obtaining citizenship in 2011 and joining the POSCO Energy Women’s Table Tennis team.
 Since then, she has been playing for South Korea where she moved because of stiff competition in China, and she has represented the country at the 2021 Tokyo Olympics, among other tournaments, in the women’s team, women’s singles, and mixed doubles events.

-Jeon is a left-handed player who uses the shakehand grip and she is among the top ranked female table tennis players.
-We will review her background, training and her major accomplishments in table tennis.
+Jeon is a left-handed player who uses the shakehand grip and she is among the top-ranked female table tennis players.
+We will review her background, training, and her major accomplishments in table tennis.

 Jeon Jihee started playing table tennis when she was seven years old.
-This was under the influence and training by her father who was a table tennis coach when Jeon was in elementary school.
+This was under the influence and training of her father who was a table tennis coach when Jeon was in elementary school.
 She won a silver medal in the individual championship and became the Asian junior champion while playing for the Chinese national team in 2007.